 Step 1: Creating your Word Cloud Question

 These Word Clouds can be added to any slide on your presentation.
-To make it clear, add your word cloud to a slide that states your question.
+To make it clear, add your word cloud button to a slide that states your question.

 For example, begin your presentation with an Ice Breaker question.
 This will get students warmed up for the lesson and actively engaged while they are responding.